 - 1. Defining the financial stability architecture - Structure of the financial system and the regulatory and supervisory systems in the Caribbean - 3.
 Best practices and main trends in financial stability architecture around the world - 4.
 Current Caribbean financial stability architecture - 5.
-Regional financial stability architecture models - 6.
+Possible enhancements to the regional financial stability architecture - 6.
 Summary